Data Shapley in One Training Run: In-Run Data Shapley

 \textbf{Utility function for a single gradient update.} Traditionally, the utility function $U(S) = \metric(\A(S))$ encapsulates the overall impact of a training set $S$ across the complete training process.
 Here, we instead consider a "local utility function" that evaluates the impact of data subsets within a single iteration.
 Specifically, given a training dataset $\trainset = \{z_i\}_{i=1}^N$, a deep learning model is usually being trained to minimize the training loss $\sum_{i=1}^N \ell(w, z_i)$ via an iterative optimization procedure such as SGD.
 The performance of the model is typically being measured through a set of validation points $\{\zval\}$.
 During an iteration $t$, a batch $\batch \subseteq \trainset$ of the training points is used to update the model parameters from $w_t$ to $w_{t+1}$ with $ w_{t+1} := w_t - \eta_t \sum_{z \in \batch} \g \ell(w_t, z) $, where $\eta_t$ is the learning rate at iteration $t$.\footnote{Note that in practice, we take the gradient average for the update, but here we incorporate the normalization term $|\batch|$ into the learning rate $\eta_t$ for a clean presentation.} A complete run of neural network training thus consists of model checkpoints $\{w_0, w_1, \ldots, w_T\}$.
 For a given validation data point $\zval$, we can define the "local utility function'' at a single iteration $t$ as

 where $\wtil_{t+1}(S) := w_t - \eta_t \sum_{z \in S} \g \ell(w_t, z)$ and $S \subseteq \batch$ is a subset of the batch being selected in $t$-th iteration in the original training. \textbf{Interpretation:} The local utility function $U^{(t)}$ represents the loss change at iteration $t$ when only the subset $S$ is used for the gradient update.
 This approach incorporates the realization of random batch selection at $t$-th iteration into the utility function.
 It can also encode other forms of training randomness (e.g., dropout) at iteration $t$.
-By accounting for the specific realization of training randomness, we obtain a deterministic utility function for each iteration, effectively enabling the targeted attribution to the specific training run. \textbf{Data Shapley for a single gradient update.} While the utility $\Ut$ is defined over $\batch$ instead of the full training set $\trainset$, it is easy to augment it to $\trainset$.
-More formally, in the augmented utility function we have $\wtil_{t+1}(S) := w_t - \eta_t \sum_{z \in S \cap \batch} \g \ell(w_t, z)$, $S \subseteq \trainset$.
-The Shapley value $\phi_z(\Ut)$ will be exactly the same as the Shapley value corresponds to the augmented utility function for any $z \in \batch$, and $\phi_z(\Ut)$ for any $z \in \trainset \setminus \batch$ (see Theorem 5 in \cite{wang2023notegroup}).
-Therefore, for the sake of clean presentation, we slightly abuse the notation, and the definition of $\Ut$ depends on the context.
+By accounting for the specific realization of training randomness, we obtain a deterministic utility function for each iteration, effectively enabling the targeted attribution to the specific training run.